List of Ivy League medical schools: Medical schools

-Primary Affiliated Teaching Hospital
+Primary affiliated teaching hospitals

 The Ivy League medical schools have historically been affiliated with many of the most renowned medical centers in the nation.
 Most of the schools have multiple primary teaching affiliates, although only the most notable ones are listed on this page.
 Two of the medical schools, Columbia and Cornell, share a medical campus at NewYork-Presbyterian Hospital, albeit in separate medical centers (Irving and Weill, respectively).